A Helpful Woman's Guide to Upgrading Your Entire Life With Homemade Marijuana Gummi Bears

 Also, and for reasons that are hard to fully explain, pot gummi bears are different than other kinds of edibles.
 Especially when made with a sativa strain (bright, energetic, stimulating) rather than indica one (sleepy or deeply relaxed for some people, paranoid and lashed to my couch like a frantic sailor on a deflating dinghy for me), weed gummis tend to produce a happier, more focused high.
 The photos on my desk start looking sparkly and interesting.
 I’m mindful of my breathing in a nice way.
 Writing starts to seem like something mildly enjoyable instead of like flaying my internal organs with a cheese grater.
 It’s a good, productive work drug, and why are we here if not to produce capital every day until we die?

 The first thing you’ll need to embark on a gummi journey of your own is a tincture, and Gizmodo happens to have published the best and clearest directions to making one of those a few years back.
 It would be good if you had a kitchen scale and tincture bottles with eyedroppers and all that other stuff, but really?
 All you need is coffee filters, Everclear or a similarly high-proofed alcohol, and some weed.
 I used some sad shake that had been abandoned on a bookcase for several weeks and just kind of eyeballed it.
-You’re a lady McGyver, you’re resourceful and possessed of innate good judgment, and, anyway, making weed gummi bears is pretty low stakes stuff, considering the imminent threat of global nuclear war we’re contending with on a weekly basis.
+You’re a lady MacGyver, you’re resourceful and possessed of innate good judgment, and, anyway, making weed gummi bears is pretty low stakes stuff, considering the imminent threat of global nuclear war we’re contending with on a weekly basis.

 As the Giz recipe lays out, you’re basically going to grind your weed, then bake it a little bit.
 (I used the toaster oven, because who can be bothered to preheat anything)?
 Next, you’re going to submerge your toasty weed in your Everclear/bathtub moonshine/what have you.
 You’re going to let it sit for two hours in a cool, dark place while you clean the house or pack a lunch for the following day or straighten up your room.
 You’re an adult.
 You’re clean and orderly and crafty enough to make weed gummi bears, and you should feel great about that.
 (In my case, I played a mystifying card game that made me feel pre-stoned.)
 Then you’re going to strain the alcohol-soaked weed through a coffee filter, and that’s your tincture: a green-tinted liquid that you’re going to label extremely carefully when it goes into the refrigerator.